LightWave 3D: History

 After a change of ownership, LightWave Digital (LWD) released LightWave 2023 on the 26th November 2023, which introduced Procedural Geometry Nodes, Instancer brush, LightWave Pro Tools (formerly OD Tools from Origami Digital), Turbulence FD (for smoke and fire effects) and a Text Generator in Layout.

 On February 9, 2024, LightWave Digital released LightWave 2023.0.1 for the Windows, Mac and Apple Silicon platforms.

-On May 8th, 2024, LigfhtWave Digital released LightWave 2023.0.2 which brought the Windows, Intel Mac and Apple Silicon platyforms in sync.
+On May 8th, 2024, LightWave Digital released LightWave 2023.0.2 which brought the Windows, Intel Mac and Apple Silicon platyforms in sync.

 On July 22, 2024 LightWave Digital released LightWave 2024 which introduced the Rhiggit rigging system, Hyperpaint for ProGeo nodes, Anti-Aliasing and Clip Map updates, Point/Edge Slide for Modeler, Node Editor UI enhancements, numerous Octane updates including the Standard, Universal materials and Volume Nodes, updated Alembic importer that supports particles and mesh import, new Preferences pane, Kit Surfacer for importing large 3rd party surface kits and numerous other enhancements.

 LightWave Digital released LightWave 2024.0.1 on the July 26th 2024, 2024.1.0 on the September 11th 2024, and 2024.2.0 on March 17th 2025.